js-ninja-oss/ninja-bot/README.md

 it's suggested that you search for a dedicated guide focused on your OS.

 ### Scripting

-An example script is included at `scripts/example.coffee`, so check it out to get started, along with the [Scripting Guide][scripting-docs].

 For many common tasks, there's a good chance someone has already one to do just the thing.